christopherrancels22-afk/SQL-Data-Warehouse-Project/README.md

 # SQL-Data-Warehouse-Project

-Welcome to the **Data Warehosu and Analytics Project** repository !!
+Welcome to the **Data Warehousu and Analytics Project** repository !!

 ---